 - The number of children achieving the Expected judgement against the Early Learning Goals at the end of Reception is consistently inline or above National expectations.

-- Summative assessment compares children’s attainment to age related expectations using month bands in the Development Matters.
-This is tracked to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND or who are disadvantaged.
+- Summative assessments are made 4 times a year.
+This is tracked to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND or disadvantage.

 - Assessment judgements are moderated both in school and externally with local schools.